carlssonnp/test-another-remote-/simulations/domain_knowledge/database_tables/readme.md

 First, [learn SQL](https://www.codecademy.com/learn/learn-sql) if you don't know it already.

+Then read about [our Avant database tables](https://businessintelligence.hackpad.com/Table-Descriptions-mFTasgXNNkR) and [table naming conventions](https://businessintelligence.hackpad.com/Table-Naming-Conventions-IdoLDNyUwzi).

 Then do these exercises on our Avant data:

 ## SQL Exercises